singamravibabu/dt-batch15/Notes_on_Files.md

     - quotechar='"' -> specifies the character that's used to quote columsn\
     - delimiter=',' -> specifies the character that's used to separate fields
     - quoting=csv.QUOTE_MINIMAL -> specifies the quoting policy

+### Working with Binary files
+- Use `pickle` module to work with binary files.
+- The `pickle` module can be used to dump (write) an object like a list to a file, and to load (read) an object from a binary file.
+- The dump and load pickle methods dump(object, bfile)
+    - Writes the specified object to the binary file. load(bfile)
+    - Reads an object from the binary file.